-MAXIMIZE COVERAGE: Good for fire hall problems because facilities are chosen based on greatest demand within an impedance cut-off.
+MAXIMIZE COVERAGE: Good for fire hall problems because facilities are chosen based on the greatest demand within an impedance cut-off.

 MINIMIZE FACILITIES: This allocates the minimum number of facilities so demand is served given an impedance cut-off.

-Other types of solutions are for maximizing-capacitated coverage, targeting market share and maximizing attendance.
+Other types of solutions are for maximizing-capacitated coverage, targeting market share, and maximizing attendance.